Dispersal-induced instability in complex ecosystems: Results

-Fig. \ref{fig:turinginstability} (d) shows the real part of the most unstable eigenvalue as a function of the wavenumber $q$.
-We see that the equilibrium is unstable against perturbations in a finite band of wavenumbers.
-In Turing's original work on chemical reaction systems \cite{turing}, this signalled the formation of stable periodic patterns.
+In Turing's original work on chemical reaction systems \cite{turing}, instability with respect to perturbations of a finite band of wavenumbers [as in Fig. \ref{fig:turinginstability}d] signalled the formation of stable periodic patterns.
 The exact shape of these patterns is usually determined by non-linearities in the differential equations describing the reactions.
-Our model is valid only in the vicinity of the supposed equilibrium, and similar to May \cite{may} we have not specified the nature of any non-linearities.
+Our model is valid only in the vicinity of the supposed equilibrium and, similar to May \cite{may}, we have not specified the nature of any non-linearities.
 We therefore do not speculate for now about what might happen after the system has departed from the fixed point.
 We merely point out here the dispersal-induced instability of the equilibrium about which we have linearised.

 {\bf Modifiying May's bound: stability with and without dispersal.} In order to further appreciate the effect that the inclusion of dispersal has on stability, we first consider the conditions under which the non-spatial ecosystem becomes unstable (see Methods).
 This enables us to study how May's bound on the complexity $c$ changes for our model, which has distinct predator and prey species.
-A stability plot is shown in Fig.~\ref{fig:phasediagram} (a).
-The horizontal axis shows the average degree of predation $p = CN\mu_{vu}$ (see Methods), the vertical axis is the complexity parameter $c$.
+A stability plot is shown in Fig.~\ref{fig:phasediagram}a.
+The horizontal axis shows the average degree of predation $p = CN\mu_{vu}$ (see Methods).
+The vertical axis is the complexity parameter $c$.
 The solid line indicates the upper bound on the complexity: below the line the equilibrium is stable, above this line it is unstable.

 We see from Fig. \ref{fig:phasediagram} that greater predation $p$ increases the amount of complexity $c$ that can be sustained in stable equilibrium by the ecosystem.
-Notably, in order to have stability at all there is a lower bound on the predation parameter $p$.
+Notably, in order to have stability at all in the model with trophic structure there is a lower bound on the predation parameter $p$.

-If we now include dispersal, the stability diagram changes (Fig.~\ref{fig:phasediagram} (b)).
+If we now include dispersal, the stability diagram changes [Fig.~\ref{fig:phasediagram}b].
 In particular the upper bound on the complexity can become lower than in the non-spatial system.
 This is because a new type of instability is now possible -- the Turing instability.
-Thus, there are instances in which the model is stable without dispersal, but unstable when dispersal is introduced (yellow area in Fig.~\ref{fig:phasediagram} (b) labelled `dispersal-induced instability').
+Thus, there are instances in which the model is stable without dispersal but unstable when dispersal is introduced (yellow area in Fig.~\ref{fig:phasediagram}b labelled `dispersal-induced instability').